 Why do ferrets smell?

 Ferrets can produce two types of smell.
 The main, everyday, musky smell comes from the oil glands in the ferrets skin (all over the body).
 The ferret itself should only have a subtle musky, sweet smell when you sniff it.
-However, the oils from the skin rub off on the ferret’s bedding and a build-up of these oils on the bedding or around the areas of the house
+However, the oils from the skin rub off on the ferret’s bedding and a build-up of these oils on the bedding or around the areas of the house.

-which they regularly play in, can lead to a pungent smell.
+Infrequent cleaning of areas in which they regularly play in, can lead to a pungent smell.
 That is why it is advisable to regularly clean the bedding, deep-clean the cage and have carpets cleaned on a regular basis, in order to remove excess oils from the ferret’s environment.